janierdavila/my-swashbuckle-theme-hack/README.md

 Hacking a Swashbuckle bootstrap theme.
 Personal use only.

 ## Purpose
-For now, only doing this so I can share this project accros all my PCs.
+For now, only doing this so I can share this project across all my PCs.
 Don't this to go anywhere else :)